doclements/node-style-guide/Readme.md

 ## Use single-line ternary operator

-The ternary operator should not be used on a single line.
-Split it up into multiple lines instead.
+The ternary operator should be used on a single line.
+Spliting it up into multiple lines makes it harder to read.

 *Right:*